Minibatch Optimal Transport and Perplexity Bound Estimation in Discrete Flow Matching: Introduction

-To address this, recent research has focused on the development of discrete diffusion \citep{austin2021structured, campbell2022continuous, meng2022concrete, lou2023discrete, sahoo2024simple, ou2024your, shi2024simplified} and discrete flow models \citep{campbell2024generative, gat2024discrete}, which intuitively should be more suitable to model categorical data.
-In addition, they enable infilling and could potentially speed up generation.
-In this work, we focus on the discrete flow framework, as this approach increases the design space of possible probability evolutions as compared to discrete diffusion, by enabling the usage of arbitrary couplings and inner dynamics.
-In addition, discrete and continuous flows share many similarities, facilitating the adoption of results from continuous flow matching to the discrete case.
-However, despite similarities between the two frameworks, some fundamental differences exist.
-Such differences are mostly the result of the nonexistence of a discrete flows formulation, in which sample paths are deterministic.
+To address this, recent work has developed discrete diffusion \citep{austin2021structured, campbell2022continuous, meng2022concrete, lou2023discrete, sahoo2024simple, ou2024your, shi2024simplified} and discrete flow models \citep{campbell2024generative, gat2024discrete}, better suited for categorical data.
+Such models can accelerate generation and, unlike autoregressive models, naturally enable infilling.
+We focus on discrete flow matching (DFM), which expands the design space beyond discrete diffusion by allowing arbitrary couplings and inner dynamics.
+While discrete and continuous flows share similarities that facilitate adapting continuous flow matching results, fundamental differences remain.
+These arise primarily from the nonexistence of a DFM formulation with deterministic sample paths.